tanviiiiir-r/promptwiz-gpt/README.md

 ## 👋 Author

-Built by [Your Name] as a hackathon project and AI learning tool.
+Built by MD TANVIR RANA as a hackathon project and AI learning tool.
 DM me on [LinkedIn](https://www.linkedin.com/in/md-tanvir-rana-770001243/) to chat or collab!